bennettmcelwee/Search-Meter/readme.txt

 Tested up to: 6.8.3
 Stable tag: 2.13.5

-Search Meter tracks what your readers are searching for on your blog.
+Search Meter tracks what your readers are searching for on your site.
 View full details of recent searches or stats for the last day, week or month.

 == Description ==

-If you have a Search box on your blog, Search Meter automatically records what people are searching for -- and whether they are finding what they are looking for.
+If you have a Search box on your site, Search Meter automatically records what people are searching for -- and whether they are finding what they are looking for.
 Search Meter's admin interface shows you what people have been searching for in the last couple of days, and in the last week or month.
 It also shows you which searches have been unsuccessful.
-If people search your blog and get no results, they'll probably go elsewhere.
+If people search your site and get no results, they'll probably go elsewhere.
 With Search Meter, you'll be able to find out what people are searching for, and give them what they want by creating new posts on those topics.

 You can also show your readers what the most popular searches are.
-Customize your theme and add the Popular Searches block, which displays a configurable list of recent popular successful search terms on your blog, with each term hyperlinked to the actual search results.
+Customize your theme and add the Popular Searches block, which displays a configurable list of recent popular successful search terms on your site, with each term hyperlinked to the actual search results.
 You can also add a Recent Searches block, which simply displays the most recent searches.
 Both blocks are also available as widgets for older WordPress installations.
 And if you want to edit your theme, both of these functions are also available as template tags.

 Search Meter installs easily and requires no configuration.
 Just install it, activate it, and it starts tracking your visitors' searches.